top of page

 A man writing in a sad mood.

-The Hedonic Treadmill
+Part I: Lambasting The Hedonic Treadmill

 The things we possess, including money, do not increase our happiness once we get used to them.
 Once we get used to things, they slowly but gradually become indifferent to us.
 We start to take their existence in our lives for granted, until we forget the value we once placed on them, at least empirically.
 This can make them, even, seem worthless in our eyes.

 The key to maintaining our happiness lies in maintaining a perspective that will nurture gratitude and appreciation we have for the things we already possess.
-Getting more and more things we don't need, just to be happy, is a waste of time and money, and is the fault in financial materialism.
+Getting more and more things we don't need, just to be happy, is a waste of time and money, and is the fault of financial materialism.
 Instead, we can create a mindset of gratitude and appreciation, which is free of charge.

 This is the cycle of financial materialism: chasing after something that we think will make us happy, only to find that it doesn't once we get used to it.
 This leads us to buy more and more things, just to maintain the initial happiness.
 However, this is actually counterproductive, because it leads to addiction.
 And every addiction leads to short-term happiness in quantity, but not to long-term happiness in quality.
 Such is the case, for example, with coffee.